JohannesBuchner/UltraNest/paper.md

 uniformy distributed positions (insertion order or rank).
 Buchner et al., in prep. presents a similar test based on rank statistics, which is slightly more sensitive and easier to implement.
 UltraNest prints the p-value of this test during the run.
-However, more experience is needed to identify reasonably rolling windows and thresholds for applying this test.
+More experience is needed to identify reasonably rolling windows and thresholds for applying this test.

 # Features